yunes-0840/Craftus-Redesigned/README.md

 * Tommaso Checchi, for his [culling algorithm](https://tomcc.github.io/2014/08/31/visibility-1.html), orginally developed for the use in MC PE
 * Of course all other MC devs, how could I forget them?
 * All people who worked on the libraries Craftus is depending on(see the dependencies folder)

+#Todo
+*Replace Smea generation with old Craftus generation.
+*Add entities such as grass, flowers and a torch.
+*Add lighting.